arturo-lang/arturo/docs/wiki/Library-‣-Reflection.md

 #### Description

-Print full dump of given value to screen
+Check whether value is of given type

 #### Usage